 Lattice publishes scholarly articles that come under the aim and scope of the journal.
 The article submitted for consideration must consist of new concepts, theories, methodologies, and applications that are unpublished.
 It considers articles from the following key areas of data science and machine learning.

-Dr. Vaibhav Kumar - Editor
+Dr. Vaibhav Kumar - Editor-in-Chief

 (Ph.D., M.Tech, B.E.)